quicwg/base-drafts/draft-ietf-quic-recovery.md

 is expected to be infrequent.

 It is expected that keys are discarded after packets encrypted with them would be acknowledged or declared lost.
-Initial secrets however might be destroyed sooner, as soon as handshake keys are available; see Section 4.11.1 of
+Initial secrets however might be discarded sooner, as soon as handshake keys are available; see Section 4.11.1 of
 {{QUIC-TLS}}.